-Natural disasters and force majeure events may prevent the Company from generating energy and fulfilling its obligations under various agreements
+Natural disasters and force majeure events may prevent the Company from generating energy and fulfilling its obligations under various agreements.

-The Company's power generation facilities and operations may be exposed to damage and/or destruction resulting from environmental disasters (for example, floods, high winds and earthquakes), equipment failure and other scenarios beyond the Company's control.
+The Company's power generation facilities and operations may be exposed to potential interruption and damage, partial or full loss, resulting from environmental disasters (for example, floods, high winds, fires, earthquakes, and public health crises, such as pandemics and epidemics), other seismic activity, equipment failure and other scenarios beyond the Company's control.
+Climate change can increase the frequency and severity of these extreme weather events.
 Natural disasters of a significant magnitude may disrupt the production capabilities of the Company's facilities and may prevent it from selling its energy for an extended period of time, the result of which could have a material adverse impact on the Company.
 There may be cases where such events may not excuse the Company from performing its obligations under agreements it is a party to.
-In addition, the Company's assets may be located in remote areas, making them relatively inaccessible for the repair of damage.
+In addition, the Company's assets could be exposed to the effects of severe weather conditions, natural and man-made disasters and other catastrophic events.
+Further, these may be located in remote areas, making them relatively inaccessible for the repair of damage.
 Any such scenario could have a material adverse effect on the Company's business, operating results and financial position.

-The Company's operations and financial results may be adversely affected by the COVID-19 global pandemic
+The Company's operations and financial results may be adversely affected by an outbreak of infectious disease, a pandemic, an epidemic or other public health emergencies.